galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 This expression analysis is estimated from read counts and attempts are made to correct for variability in measurements using replicates, that are absolutely essential for accurate results.
 For your own analysis, we advise you to use at least 3, but preferably 5 biological replicates per condition.
 It is possible to have different number of replicates per condition.

-[**DESeq2**](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) is a great tool for DGE analysis.
+[**DESeq2**](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) ({% cite love2014moderated %}) is a great tool for DGE analysis.
 It takes read counts and combines them into a big table (with genes in the rows and samples in the columns) and applies size factor normalization:

 - Computation for each gene of the geometric mean of read counts across all samples
 - Division of every gene count by the geometric mean